SocietyForArtisticResearch/rc-pandoc-help/07-groups.md

 ## Group Visibility

-The group visibility can be changed by the group admin or portal admin.
+The group's page visibility can be changed by the group admin or portal admin.

 - __private__: visible only to its members and the portal admin
 - __visible within the portal__: only members of the portal can see it
 - __public__: visible to all

 Expositions connected to the group can be seen by all members (even if they are otherwise private).
-The visibility of expositions of non-members of the group are controlled by each individual exposition share or publication status.

-If a group is public, other visitors will only see expositions that are explicitely made public.
-This means there is the possibility to have private expositions that are only visible to members of the group but not to anybody else.
+The visibility of expositions is not modified for any user outside of the group: if a private exposition is connected to a public group for example the exposition will remain private to the outside world and only visible to the group members.

 ## Admin Role, Managing Group Information and Members